John Adams slept with Benjamin Franklin in a New Jersey tavern during the fall of 1776.

 Franklin believed in the healthful benefits of fresh air.
 Contrary to popular wisdom, he thought people caught colds from each other when shut up in small rooms.

-Adams opened the window, leapt into bed and said he had read Franklin's theory that no one got cold by going into a cold church.
-That didn't jibe with his own experience, he said.
+Adams opened the window, leapt into bed and said he had read Franklin’s theory that no one got cold by going into a cold church.
+But that didn’t jibe with his own experience, he said.

 “The Doctor then began an harrangue, upon Air and cold and Respiration and Perspiration,” wrote Adams.
 And as John Adams slept in that cold room, Franklin continued to expound on his theory of colds.
 (Read John Adams’ diary entry about the incident here.)